52 Random Acts of Kindness for Helping Others Every Day

 Acts of kindness are beneficial for both the recipient and the donor.
 It often feels good to help others, as many volunteers know.
 Helping others on a daily basis or a semi-regular basis is a wonderful habit to form.

-There are many other ideas for helping others besides the ones listed in this article.
+Many other ideas for helping others exist besides the ones listed in this article.
 You probably have some great ideas yourself, which I'd be happy to hear about in the "Comments" section below.

 Questions & Answers